Teen · Spacing

 The plan

 Upper arch treatment used Invisalign Teen to close the diastemata by moving teeth together from both directions, distributing space closure evenly rather than concentrating all movement in one area.
 In the lower arch, space was redistributed around the absent premolar site to optimise the occlusion.
 Attachments provided the retention needed to translate and torque the upper incisors effectively.
-Compliance was excellent throughout — this was a patient who had chosen treatment for herself, and it showed.
+Compliance was excellent throughout — this was a patient who had chosen treatment for himself, and it showed.

 The outcome